MADMAN-Modding/VPN-Router/README.md

+<h1>Welcome to VPN Router!</h1>
+<h6>No, I could not come up with a better name</h6>

-This aim of this project is to allow a pi to host a network, list other available networks, and then connect to vpn to allow devices without the ability to vpn, to connect to a vpn.
+The aim of this project is to allow devices that can't use openVPN, or don't have the permissions to run openVPN, to be able to connect to an openVPN server.